Bsquiat1/weather-app/README.md

 # Weather App

 The Weather App is a simple web application that allows users to search for weather information for a specific city.
 It fetches weather data from the OpenWeatherMap API and displays details such as temperature, weather condition, wind speed, and humidity.

-## Features

-- Search for weather information by entering a city name.
-- Display current temperature in Celsius.
-- Display weather condition (e.g., Clear, Clouds, Rain, etc.).
-- Display wind speed and humidity.
-- Responsive design for various screen sizes.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have a basic understanding of JavaScript and React.
-- You have Node.js and npm (Node Package Manager) installed on your machine.

-## Getting Started

-To set up and run the Weather App, follow these steps:

-1. Clone this repository to your local machine:

-markdown
-Copy code
-# Weather App

-The Weather App is a simple web application that allows users to search for weather information for a specific city.
-It fetches weather data from the OpenWeatherMap API and displays details such as temperature, weather condition, wind speed, and humidity.